 - You will be in charge of your company’s affairs.
 As part of this, it will involve meeting the various deadlines and due dates each year.
-The statutory records will also need keeping up to date.
+The statutory records will also need to be kept up to date.
 Even if your accountant looks after these for you, the actual duties are your responsibility.

 - If you provide your contract services via your own company, the IR35 legislation could apply to relevant work assignments.
-Indeed, this could be the case if you have not taken any action to comply with these rules.
+Indeed, this could be the case if you have not acted to comply with these rules.
 The financial costs when you are subject to IR35 are sizeable.
-However, due to recent changes in IR35, the responsibility for determining the IR35 status now lies with the business that is providing the work, if that business is a `medium’ or `large’ business.
-If the business providing the work is a `small’ business then the responsibility still lies with the contractor.
+However, due to recent changes in IR35, the responsibility for determining the IR35 status now lies with the business providing the work when that business is a `medium’ or `large’ business.
+If the business providing the work is a `small’ business, then the responsibility still lies with the contractor.

-- There are extra costs in the form of accountancy fees.
-There is also a specific £13 filing fee with Companies House when you file the Confirmation Statement and any one-off company set up fees.
+- Any one-off company set-up fees.
+There are also costs in the form of accountancy fees.
+When you file the Confirmation Statement each year, there is a £13 filing fee with Companies House.

-Furthermore, when you come to think about closing your company, there is a particular process to follow.
+Furthermore, when you think about closing your company, there is a particular process to follow.

-However, it does no harm to be more organised yourself:
+However, when you are a ltd company contractor, it does not harm to be more organised yourself:

-- We recommend that you set up your own Business Tax Account with HM Revenue & Customs.
+- We recommend you set up your business tax account with HM Revenue & Customs.

-- We also recommend that you run your own book-keeping system.
-If you use an online system this will make this task a lot easier.
+- We also recommend that you run your own bookkeeping system.
+Using an online system will make this task a lot easier.

-It is also good from the outset, to know how you should maintain your business records.
-In addition, you should also be aware about how long you need to keep your business records for.
+It is also good, from the outset, to know how you should maintain your business records.
+In addition, you should also be aware of how long you need to keep your business records.

-We have detailed all of the annual filing dates that you may need to meet as both a company director and as someone who files a Self-Assessment Tax Return.
+We have detailed all the annual filing dates you may need to meet as a company director and someone who files a Self-Assessment Tax Return.

-Contracting does in the main, suit the majority of contractors.
-Importantly, the more that an individual earns, the more advantageous it is to be running a company of their own.
+UK contracting does, in the main, suit the majority of contractors.
+Notably, the more an individual earns, the more advantageous it is to run a company of their own.

-However, being a limited company contractor is not for everyone, though, as highlighted earlier.
+However, as highlighted earlier, running a contractor limited company is not for everyone.
 Some agencies will also only offer contracts to contractors with their own company.
-When you provide services in the type of market that many contractors operate in, such as information technology (IT), banking, management consulting, engineering, you may be more likely to secure a contract with your own company.
+When you provide services in the type of market that many contractors operate in, such as information technology (IT), banking, management consulting, and engineering, you may be more likely to secure a contract with your own company.